LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

          $> sudo ln -sf /usr/local/oracle/lib/* /usr/local/lib/

-   -  Execute the following command to create a symbolic link to the library "libclntsh.dylib.10.1" so that Lasso can load the library:
+   #.
+Execute the following command to create a symbolic link to the library
+      "libclntsh.dylib.10.1" so that Lasso can load the library:

       .. code-block:: none

          $> sudo ln -s /usr/local/lib/libclntsh.dylib.10.1 /usr/local/lib/libclntsh.dylib

-Linux
+:Linux:
-   -  Download version 11.2.0.2.0 of the Instant Client for Linux.
+   #.
+Download version 11.2.0.2.0 of the Instant Client for Linux.
-   -  Decompress the archive, which will create a folder "instantclient_11_2".
+   #.
+Decompress the archive, which will create a folder "instantclient_11_2".
-   -  Copy the contents of the folder into :file:`/usr/local/oracle/lib/`.
+   #.
+Copy the contents of the folder into :file:`/usr/local/oracle/lib/`.
-   -  Execute the following command to create symbolic links so that Lasso can find the Oracle libraries.
+   #.
+Execute the following command to create symbolic links so that Lasso can
+      find the Oracle libraries.
 (Using :command:`sudo` will require that you enter your password in order to continue.)